I've been intrigued recently at the number of times the New Testament epistles speak of people being "ignorant."

 Scriptural instruction from the New Testament regarding the biblically "ignorant" can be divided into three areas.

-1. Biblical illiteracy has produced a current generation which does not know God.
+1. Biblical illiteracy has produced a current generation that does not know God.

 In Romans 10:3, Paul taught that some were "ignorant of God's righteousness and seeking to establish their own righteousness, they did not submit to the righteousness of God."